BenjaminOddou/alfred-folderify/README.md

 > Note that if you change the `Data folder` location after generating logs, you should probably move the file created along in the new folder.

-2. `🖼️ Folder icon style` correspond to the `--macOS VERSION` folderify argument and allows you to change the style of the icon folder.
+2. `🖼️ Folder icon style` corresponds to the `--macOS VERSION` folderify argument and allows you to change the style of the icon folder.
 Here are the current available styles from all macOS versions :

 `Auto 🍏` : will detect your system version and apply the correct settings.